masaki-takeda/dld/README.md

-In the above example, a summary is output to `./saved_eeg_summary/summary.tx` after execution as follows.
+In the above example, a summary is exported to `./saved_eeg_summary/summary.tx` after execution as follows.
 (The one with the best varidation score will be labeled **best**.)

 ```